 How to Tell What a Cat Is Thinking

 The only way to tell what a cat is thinking is to study its body language.
-While this won’t give you direct insight into your cat’s mind, and can’t tell you what a cat is thinking all the time, it can be useful.
+While this won’t give you direct insight into your cat’s mind and can’t tell you what a cat is thinking all the time, it can be useful.
 A cat largely expresses its body language with its tail, eyes, and ears.

-If your cat is holding its tail vertically, this can signify several things.
+If your cat is holding its tail vertically, this signifies several things.
 As your cat is walking around, if its tail is up, it’s alert and ready to play.
 According to Behavioral Processes, it can be a sign of an amicable greeting.
 The tail between the legs signifies that your cat is upset or anxious.
 If your cat’s tail is big and bushy, that’s because it’s frightened.

 Your cat’s eyes are what it uses for direct communication.
-If your cat is looking at you, but blinks its eyes, this means that it’s contented and enjoying your company.
+If your cat is looking at you but blinks its eyes, this means that it’s contented and enjoying your company.
 If your cat’s eyes are big and wide and its pupils are dilated, it’s thinking about hunting, chasing, or play.

 If your cat’s ears are pointed backward, it’s not happy with whatever you’re doing.
 You may notice this if you pet your cat too much.
 Its ears will also move to point at something your cat wants to listen to, which may indicate that it’s thinking about whatever it’s hearing.